JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 ## Frequently used Global Optional Parameters

-Aadditional rarely used Global Optional Parameters related to container naming are listed at the bottom of the page.
+Rarely used Global Optional Parameters related to container naming are listed at the bottom of the page.

 | Argument   | Default | Description                                                                           |
 |------------|---------|---------------------------------------------------------------------------------------|